pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.12.beta - 26 May 2013.
+Added support for HTML5; removed support for code using kses functions (see section:- #2.6); changes in revisions to the beta version are not noted here

+  1.1.16 - 29 August 2013.
+Fix for a potential security vulnerability arising from specialy encoded space characters in URL schemes/protocols

   1.1.15 - 11 August 2013.
 Improved tidying/prettifying functionality

   1.1.14 - 8 August 2012.
 Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'.

   1.1.13 - 22 July 2012.
 Added feature allowing use of custom, non-standard attributes or custom rules for standard attributes

   1.1.12 - 5 July 2012.
 Fix for a bug in identifying an unquoted value of the 'face' attribute

   1.1.11 - 5 June 2012.
 Fix for possible problem with handling of multi-byte characters in attribute values in an mbstring.func_overload enviroment. '$config["hook_tag"]', if specified, now receives names of elements in closing tags.

   1.1.10 - 22 October 2011.
 Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list.
 (5 April 2012.
 Dual licensing from LGPLv3 to LGPLv3 and GPLv2+.)